weihaolun/bikesharing/README.md

 ### Background

-Kate traveled to NYC last summer and enjoyed riding Citi Bike everywhere, which allowed her to really get to know the city and interact with the people who live there and who are using bikes for their communities.
+Kate traveled to NYC last summer and enjoyed riding CitiBike everywhere, which allowed her to really get to know the city and interact with the people who live there and who are using bikes for their communities.

 A gem of an idea starts to form in her mind.
 What if she could start a similar Bike Share business for her hometown of Des Moines, Iowa.
 I have been helping Kate to brainstorm, and with support from a potential investor who might be interested in providing seed funding to explore a bike share program in Des Moines.

 For the first step, we have decided to figure out how the Bikeshare business actually works in New York City.
 From there, we will have a proposal on how it might work in Des Moines.
-Since I have data analysis experience, I will conduct a thorough analysis on Citi Bike data from August 2019 and visualize the result using Tableau.
+Since I have data analysis experience, I will conduct a thorough analysis on CitiBike data from August 2019 and visualize the result using Tableau.

 ### Purposes

-The purpose of this analysis is to get a deep understanding of NYC Citi Bike data and created a solid business proposal to convince investors that a Bikesharing program in Des Moines.
+The purpose of this analysis is to get a deep understanding of NYC CitiBike data and created a solid business proposal to convince investors that a Bikesharing program in Des Moines.

 For this analysis, I have used Pandas to clean the data, then created set of visualizations story using Tableau.